matthewchung74/yhatpub/README.md

 And write your predict function.
 Note, you will need to decorate your function with <a href="https://github.com/yhatpub/yhat_params">inference_predict</a> which takes 2 parameters, a `input` and `output`.

 These parameters are how YHat.pub maps your predict functions `input`/`output` of the web interface.
 The key, in this case, `image` or `text` is how you access the variable and the value is it's type, in this case, `FieldType.PIL` or `FieldType.Text`.
-You can use autocomplete to see all the `input`/`output` types and more documentation on `inference_predict` is available at the link.

 ```bash
 input = {"image": FieldType.PIL} # PIL image